sixtyandme logo

 Stop Being a Gracious People Pleaser

-That martyr act may have worked thirty years ago when you were easy to manipulate.
+That martyr act may have worked 30 years ago when you were easy to manipulate.
 Now it’s time to stop acquiescing to various demands that diminish your existence.
 Being confident and assertive are not character flaws.

 Create Fun Plans to Get Noticed